Charitable donation by credit card gives quick tax deduction

+For donations of more than $250, additional substantiation rules may apply.
 For the purposes of your return, the Internal Revenue Service considers credit card donations the same as cash contributions, which are the simplest deductions to claim on your return.
-You may save more in taxes by donating property instead, but the rules for donating property -- and claiming it on your return -- are more complicated.
+You may save more in taxes by donating property instead, but the rules for donating property – and claiming it on your return – are more complicated.

-If your tax situation, and your heart, dictate that you want to donate this year, most charitable agencies large and small heartily accept credit card donations.
-Large charities and small have expanded their humanitarian reach by letting supporters make pledges through one-time or monthly payments charged directly to a credit card.
+- Send your donation by using your card.
+You can go directly to the website of your charity of your choice.
+Charities have expanded their humanitarian reach by letting supporters make pledges through one-time or monthly payments charged directly to a credit card.